 Indonesia Christian University-Virtual Library (InCU-VL) and Communication Forum of Libraries among Indonesian Christian Colleges and Universities (Forkom Perpustakaan BK-PTKI).

 In 2010, Coordinate Body of Christian Universities (BK-PTKI) organized Communication Forum of Libraries among Indonesian Christian Colleges and Universities (Forkom Perpustakaan BK-PTKI).
-The coordinator of this Forum is UK Petra Library.
+The coordinator of this Forum is the Library of Petra Christian University.
 Recently the members are more than 60 universities and theological seminaries.
 While the seminaries are not member of the BK-PTKI, they were invited to join as member of ForPPTI.
 Forkom Perpustakaan BK-PTKI managed to do some programs for participating schools as follows:

 - Seminars, trainings, and apprentices